Greenland’s Gateway: An Exploration of Kangerlussuaq

 “Welcome aboard this fast and furious trip through Greenland,” says Iggy Rojas, our expedition leader.
 The briefing, mandated by the Association of Arctic Expedition Cruise Operators, covered how to visit the Arctic responsibly.
 Polar bears were unlikely where we were headed, Rojas says, but he alerted us to the presence of rabies and told us to avoid touching any huskies.

 We learned about the strict regulations that govern how Zodiacs are operated near glaciers.
-If we wanted to kayak, we were required to attend a kayak briefing the next day, no matter our experience level.
+If we wanted to kayak, one of the most incredible things to do in Greenland, we were required to attend a kayak briefing the next day, no matter our experience level.

 The smiling expedition team, more than two dozen in all, also took the stage.
 Each brought a unique talent that would enhance our experience.